CHN-beta/ovito/doc/manual/reference/file_formats/input/lammps_dump.rst

   User interface of the LAMMPS dump reader, which appears as part of a pipeline's :ref:`file source <scene_objects.file_source>`.

-Loads particle trajectory data from files written by the `dump command <https://docs.lammps.org/dump.html>`__ of the LAMMPS simulation code.
+For loading particle trajectory data from files written by the `dump command <https://docs.lammps.org/dump.html>`__ of the LAMMPS simulation code.

 .. _file_formats.input.lammps_dump.variants: